 To support the Danube strategy the European Commission Joint Research Centre (JRC) has proposed soil data collection within the Danube basin based on SOTER methodologies.
-The application thereof ensures standard procedures for data harmonisation is achieved for the fourteen contributing countries.
+The application thereof ensures standard procedures for data harmonisation are applied for the fourteen contributing countries.
 The production of a harmonised SOTER database at 1:250,000 scale will support soil and land use policy development in the Danube basin region.

-The application of SOTER methodologies ensures standard procedures for data harmonisation is achieved for the contributing countries.
+The application of SOTER methodologies ensures standard procedures for data harmonisation are used for the contributing countries.
 This meets the requirements under Pillar 4 of the Global and European Soil Partnership and compliance with INSPIRE data protocols.

 Develop a SOTER database for the 14 countries represented in the Danube basin.
-Actvities include providing 'empty' SOTER databases and GIS files of terrain units mapped for the participating countries (based on shapefiles provided by JRC), preparing guidelines for compiling the SOTER attribute databases, national partners filling the 'national' SOTER databases with representative soil profiles, standardisation and harmonisation to the World Reference Base for Soil Resources (WRB 2015), and ultimately testing of INSPIRE compliance of the associated metadata.
+Actvities include providing 'empty' SOTER databases and GIS files of terrain units mapped for the participating countries (based on shapefiles provided by JRC), preparing guidelines for compiling the SOTER attribute databases, national partners filling the 'national' SOTER databases with representative soil profiles, standardisation and harmonisation to the World Reference Base for Soil Resources (WRB 2015), and ultimately exporting data in SOTER format to GML INSPIRE-compliant format.

 The actual data compilation, standardisation and harmonisation is coordinated by Cranfield University.
 This activity includes establishing a Danube regional node (Hungary) to facilitate workshops for data correlation to WRB 2015 and troubleshooting.
 Technical backstopping on the SOTER methodology itself is provided by ISRIC.

 The Kick Off meeting, setting out the way forward, was held on 24 January 2019.

 Project report 1: Updated MS-Access SOTER template for the EU Danube basin project with worked